-Do not take ROSALEE if you are taking antiviral medicines which contain glecaprevir, pibrentasvir, sofosbuvir, velpatasvir, voxilaprevir, ombitasvir, paritaprevir, or dasabuvir, and combinations of these.
+You are taking antiviral medicines which contain glecaprevir, pibrentasvir, sofosbuvir, velpatasvir, voxilaprevir, ombitasvir, paritaprevir or dasabuvir and combinations of these.

-These antiviral medicines are used to treatment chronic (long-term) hepatitis C (an infectious disease that affects the liver, caused by the hepatitis C virus).
+These antiviral medicines are used to treat chronic (long-term) hepatitis C (an infectious disease that affects the liver, caused by the hepatitis C virus).

-Do not take ROSALEE if you have or have had a blood clot in:
+- You have or have had a blood clot in:

-- the blood vessels of the legs (deep vein thrombosis - DVT);
+- the blood vessels of the legs (deep vein thrombosis DVT)

-- the lungs (pulmonary embolism PE);
+- the lungs (pulmonary embolism PE)

-- the heart (heart attack);
+- the heart (heart attack)

-- · the brain (stroke);
+- the brain (stroke)

-- · other parts of the body.
+- other parts of the body.

-Do not take ROSALEE if you have or are concerned about an increased risk of blood clots.
+You are concerned about an increased risk of blood clots.

 Blood clots are rare.
-Very occasionally blood clots may cause serious permanent disabilities, or may even be fatal.
+Very occasionally blood clots may cause serious permanent disabilities or may even be fatal.
 You are more at risk of having a blood clot when you take the Pill.
-But the risk of having a blood clot when taking the Pill is less than the risk during pregnancy.
+But the risk when taking the Pill is less than the risk during pregnancy.

-Do not take ROSALEE if you are concerned about an increased risk of blood clots because of age or smoking.
+You are concerned about an increased risk of blood clots because of age or smoking.